JuliaLang/julia/CONTRIBUTING.md

   - A minimal working example, i.e. the smallest chunk of code that triggers the error.
 Ideally, this should be code that can be pasted into a REPL or run from a source file.
 If the code is larger than (say) 50 lines, consider putting it in a [gist](https://gist.github.com).
   - The version of Julia you are using as provided by the `versioninfo()` command.
 Occasionally, the longer output produced by `versioninfo(true)` may be useful also, especially if the issue is related to a specific package.

-4. When pasting code blocks or output, put triple backquotes (\`\`\`) around the text so Github will format it nicely.
+4. When pasting code blocks or output, put triple backquotes (\`\`\`) around the text so GitHub will format it nicely.
 You can format code statements by surrounding it in single backquotes (\`).
 Be aware that the `@` sign tags users on GitHub, so references to macros should always be in single backquotes.
 See [GitHub's guide on Markdown](https://guides.github.com/features/mastering-markdown/) for more formatting tricks.

 ## Submitting your contributions

 ### Contributing a Julia package

-Julia has a built-in [package manager](https://github.com/JuliaLang/METADATA.jl) based on git.
+Julia has a built-in [package manager](https://github.com/JuliaLang/METADATA.jl) based on `git`.
 A number of [packages](http://pkg.julialang.org/) across many domains are already available for Julia.
 Developers are encouraged to provide their libraries as a Julia package.
 The Julia manual provides instructions on [creating Julia packages](http://docs.julialang.org/en/latest/manual/packages/).

 For developers who need to wrap C libraries so that they can be called from Julia, the [Clang.jl](https://github.com/ihnorton/Clang.jl) package can help generate the wrappers automatically from the C header files.